keenanromain/AWS-SAA-C02-Study-Guide/README.md

 Data uploaded into S3 is spread across multiple files and facilities.
 The files uploaded into S3 have an upper-bound of 5TB per file and the number of files that can be uploaded is virtually limitless.
 S3 buckets, which contain all files, are named in a universal namespace so uniqueness is required.
 All successful uploads will return an HTTP 200 response.

 ### S3 Key Details:
 - Objects (regular files or directories) are stored in S3 with a key, value, version ID, and metadata.
-They can also contain torrents and subresources for access control lists which are basically permissions for the object itself.
+They can also contain torrents and sub resources for access control lists which are basically permissions for the object itself.
 - The data consistency model for S3 ensures immediate read access for new objects after the initial PUT requests.
 These new objects are introduced into AWS for the first time and thus do not need to be updated anywhere so they are available immediately.
 - The data consistency model for S3 ensures eventual read consistency for PUTS and DELETES of already existing objects.
 This is because the change takes a little time to propagate across the entire Amazon network.
 - Because of the eventual consistency model when updating existing objects in S3, those updates might not be immediately reflected.
 As object updates are made to the same key, an older version of the object might be provided back to the user when the next read request is made.